git-akihakune/whid/README.md

 ```bash
 python -m whid --help
 ```

+## GUI
+If you prefer a GUI application over a CLI one, please check out [FrameRecorder](https://github.com/mehmet-mert/FrameRecorder).
+It's a bit heavier, but it has a beautiful, intuitive GUI.

 ## Development
 - The module's supposed to work cross-platform, but due to the lack of access to Mac devices, I haven't tested it on OSX/MacOS.
 It would be deeply appreciated if you can test it on your Mac and report back issues (if any).